Dulanga-Rukshan/Erebus/README.md

 - **FIPS 140-2 compliant cryptographic protocols**
   Ensures compliance with government standards for data encryption.

-- **Hardware accelerated encryption & decryption**
-  Optimized performance for faster, more efficient encryption and decryption processes.

 - **Zero knowledge architecture** (no keys stored)
   No encryption keys are stored, enhancing privacy and reducing the risk of key theft.

-- **Automatic memory sanitization**
-  Memory used during encryption and decryption is automatically cleared to prevent data leakage.

 - **Tamper evident file integrity checks**
   Protects against file corruption and tampering.